jacobedelson/app-fork/README.md

 So glad you guys are editting this.. -- Daniel

-Did anyone see Kilroy? -- Jake
+Did anyone see Kilroy? -- Jacob